ccollicutt/ccollicutt.github.io/_posts/2020-03-01-wireguard-danted-firefox.md

 PersistentKeepalive = 25
 ```

 On the remote server.
-Note that I'm enabling/disabling nat for the wg0 internface IP based on whether the wg0 interface is up or down.
+Note that I'm enabling/disabling nat for the wg0 interface IP based on whether the wg0 interface is up or down.

 ```
 # cat wg0.conf